joaosantos15/plasma-contracts/security/spec.md

 ### Todo

 - [ ] Rename operator to maintainer.
 Set the address during deployment.
-- [ ] Check MIN_EXIT_PERIOD is enough for users to actually withdraw their funds
+- [ ] Check: MIN_EXIT_PERIOD is enough for users to actually withdraw their funds
+- [ ] Check: Is it possible to remove the encoded tx and instead construct the it in the contract?
+- [ ] Audit: Trick the Vaults to register deposits without sending sufficient funds by messing with RLP encoded tx

 ## EthDepositVerifier